Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

-As every element of $G_0$ was assumed to have determinant greater than $1$, the set $B(n,s_1,s_2,\lambda,X)$ is empty if $\lambda>X^{1/36}$.
-The integral of the error term in the integrand of (\ref{eqtcomp}) is computed to be
+Since every element of $G_0$ was assumed to have determinant greater than $1$, the set $B(n,s_1,s_2,\lambda,X)$ is empty unless $c_1\leq\lambda\leq X^{1/36}$, where $c_1$ is a constant such that $1/c_1^3$ bounds the determinants of all the elements in $G_0$ from above.
+By Equation (\ref{eqavgimp}), Lemmas \ref{lemnoirred} and \ref{lemfewred}, and Proposition~\ref{lemdav}, we see that $N(\pnv;X)$ equals